 You can view my full installation post for in-depth details.
 Overall I found it extremely straightforward.
 So far the hardware has worked as advertised.
-I loved not having to alter the RV side walls by drilling or screws.
+I loved not having to alter the RV sidewalls by drilling or screws.
 The last thing I want is more ways for water to get in.

 The 3M (VHB) stick-on adhesive studs have remained firmly attached to the RV sidewall.
 My impression is they will be there for the long haul.
-I’ve used similar adhesive to mount bubble levels with good results over time.
+I’ve used similar adhesives to mount bubble levels with good results over time.

-The plastic snaps hold the shade material in place well, even in heavy winds.
+The plastic snaps hold the shade material well, even in heavy winds.
 They push on with a positive snapping action and are easy to unsnap with the provided removal tool.
 The only negative I can say about this method of attachment is it can be a little tedious if you need to remove the shade often.

 Effective Heat Reduction

 My number one reason for installing window shades is to cut down the interior heating of the RV.
 For that, I give the EZ Snap shades high marks.
 They work at least as well or better than inserting Reflectix bubble foil with the benefit of being able to see out.

 Two more benefits to the new RV window shades are snazzy looks and privacy.
 The way the EZ Snap mesh sits flush against the window gives the rig a sleek modern look in my opinion.
 Privacy is a notch above the OEM daytime shades.
 In bright sunlight, the shade is very dark, with little chance for outside folks to know what’s happening inside.

 Being able to remove the shades versus something like tinted window films is a big plus.
 There will be many times of the year we don’t want to block out the sun.
 Being full-time RVers, we often find ourselves in colder weather and, in those times, appreciate the sunlight’s warmth along with the propane savings it brings.